linode/docs/docs/guides/security/basics/securing-your-lamp-stack/index.md

         sudo cp /etc/modsecurity/modsecurity.conf-recommended /etc/modsecurity/modsecurity.conf

-1. With a text editor such as vim, open `/etc/modsecurity/modsecurity.conf` and change theq value for `SecRuleEngine` to `On`:
+1. With a text editor such as vim, open `/etc/modsecurity/modsecurity.conf` and change the value for `SecRuleEngine` to `On`:

     {{< file "/etc/modsecurity/modsecurity.conf" aconf >}}
 # -- Rule engine initialization ----------------------------------------------